thecjharries/go-git-ref-bug/README.md

 ## The Demo

-tbh I think I lucked into one of the more fun edge cases
+tbh I think I lucked into one of the more fun edge cases.
+The setup is fairly straight forward.
+I'm going to describe what I'm doing in terms of `git` commands but I'm actually using `go-git`.

+1. I create a repo using `git init` (or open an existing one but I don't recommend that; you will lose files).

+## Benchmarks

+I spent a ton of time playing around with benchmarks.
+I'd love to about how to improve them!
+I tried to add a fair amount of randomness to the process.

 ## Asciicast